benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 properties.
 This is needed to allow future extensions of the format without breaking existing clients.

-See appendix X for a sample encoded XSD definition of the format.
-The XSD is non-normative.

 # Config retrieval for mail clients

 The mail client application, when it needs the configuration for a given email